xiaoxianyu-office/mm/Items/Enchantments.md

 -   Used on boots.
 -   Freezes water under the players feet.
 -   Increases radius with higher levels.
+-   Vanilla Max: 2

 **BINDING\_CURSE**

 -   "Curse of Binding"
 -   Used on most items.
 -   Items with curse can't be removed.
 (Except by dying)
+-   Vanilla Max: 1

 **VANISHING\_CURSE**

 -   *Curse of Vanishing*
 -   Used on most items.
 -   Items with curse vanish when player dies.
+-   Vanilla Max: 1

 **MULTISHOT**

 -   "Multishot"
 -   Used on crossbows.
 -   Fires 3 arrows as opposed to 1.
+-   Vanilla Max: 1

 **PIERCING**

 -   "Piercing"
 -   Crossbow projectiles pierce entities.
--   At least 4 levels
+-   Vanilla Max: 4

 **QUICK_CHARGE**

 -   "Quick Charge"
 -   Charges crossbows quickly.
--   At least 3 levels
+-   Vanilla Max: 3

 **SOUL_SPEED**

 -   "Soul Speed"
 -   Walk quicker on soul blocks.
--   At least 3 levels.
+-   Vanilla Max: 3